PS1TD/OctoDash/Setup-&-Settings.md

 Don't have a keyboard connected to your Raspberry Pi?
 No problem.

 ### Send Keyboard input to Pi via SSH
-You can use [xdotool](https://theembeddedlab.com/tutorials/simulate-keyboard-mouse-events-xdotool-raspberry-pi/) to send keyboard input to the Pi via SSH.
+You can use [xdotool](https://www.semicomplete.com/projects/xdotool/) to send keyboard input to the Pi via SSH.
 This is the recommended method, as your config will be validated by OctoDash and tested if the connection works.

+#### xdotools commands
+- send text input: `xdotool type "<text>"`
+- click somewhere: `xdotool mousemove <x> <y> click 1 `

 #### Click locations
 Here are all the locations of the different buttons & checkboxes.
 You can use those to do the whole setup via xdotools: `xdotool mousemove x,y click 1`, just replace x and y with the values for your screen size.